 What are Mercaptans?

 Mercaptans are also called thiols.
 These organosulfur molecules constitute hydrogen, sulfur, and carbon, and they have a pungent odor smell like garlic or rotten cabbage.
 You can find these compounds in the waste products of metabolism in living beings and oil and gas.
 Mercaptans are mainly used for gas detection purposes despite having a troublesome odor.
-For example, people use non-corrosive Mercaptans to detect natural gas.
+For example, non-corrosive Mercaptans are used to detect natural gas leaks, showcasing their key role in the safety protocols involving Mercaptan in natural gas.

 The concentration of Mercaptans varies widely in oil and gas.
 This concentration also changes in the case of odor intensity and side effects.
 Some common side effects of Mercaptans include corrosion of pipelines and poisoning of solid absorption beds and catalysts.
 Examples of these catalysts include alumina and silica gel.